A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Proposed Method

-\begin{remark} We see that KCC of a dataset with kernel matrix $\bK$, is equivalent to convex clustering of the embedded matrix $\bZ$, which satisfies $\bZ^\top \bZ=\bK$.
-We can choose $\bZ$ in any way possible as long as it satisfies the above conditions.
+\begin{remark}\normalfont We see that KCC of a dataset with kernel matrix $\bK$, is equivalent to convex clustering of the embedded matrix $\bZ$, which satisfies $\bZ^\top \bZ = \bK$.
+We can choose $\bZ$ in any way possible as long as it satisfies the above condition.
 Using Cholesky decomposition makes $\bZ$ upper triangular, giving the embedding a redundant structure.
 However, not all embeddings may have a redundant structure.
 To see this, suppose $\bZ$ is a suitable embedding.
 We select an orthogonal matrix $\bQ$, so that $\bQ\bZ$ is neither upper nor lower triangular.
-Since $(\bQ\bZ)^\top\bQ\bZ=\bZ^\top\bZ=\bK$, $\bQ\bZ$ is also an embedding.
+Since $(\bQ\bZ)^\top \bQ\bZ = \bZ^\top \bZ = \bK$, $\bQ\bZ$ is also an embedding.
 This further demonstrates that the embedding is not unique.
-The number of embeddings is infinite, because of the possible infinite choices of the orthogonal matrix, $\bQ$. \end{remark}
+The number of embeddings is infinite, because of the possible infinite choices of the orthogonal matrix $\bQ$. \end{remark} After getting the embedding $\bZ$, one can use any convex clustering method to get the $\ba_i$'s.
+A similar AMA algorithm can be derived in a fashion similar to Algorithm \ref{alg:kcc}, using the steps mentioned in \cite{Chi_2015}.
+Other notable methods to convex cluster $\bZ$ include Cluster-path as mentioned in \cite{inproceedings}.
+Since ADMM-based convex clustering converges, it also guarantees the convergence of KCC.

-\begin{remark} After getting the embedding $\bZ$, one can use any convex clustering method to get the $\ba_i$'s. \cite{Chi_2015} has proposed two splitting methods for convex clustering, one using the Alternating Direction Method of Multipliers (ADMM) \citep{OPT-003} and the other one using the Alternating Minimization Algorithm (AMA).
-Since ADMM converges under broader conditions than AMA(Section 4 of \cite{Chi_2015}), we have used the former one to get updates of the $\ba_i$'s; then we revert the transformations in equation \ref{fin_transform} to get the solution of the $\bu_i$'s.
-In ADMM, we introduce auxiliary variables, $\bv_{ij}=\ba_i-\ba_j$, which act as constraints, when we rewrite \ref{eq16} by replacing $\ba_i-\ba_j$ with $\bv_{ij}$, and optimise it with respect to the $\ba_i$'s and $\bv_{ij}$'s.
-Additionally, we also introduce Lagrange multipliers $\bm{\eta}_{ij}$ corresponding to $\bv_{ij}$, and a hyperparameter, $\rho>0$, which controls the effect of the quadratic penalty term, $\sum_{i<j}\|\bv_{ij}-\ba_i+\ba_j\|^2$ in the ADMM objective.